carpyncho/carpyncho.github.io/README.md

 ![Logo](https://github.com/carpyncho/carpyncho.github.io/raw/master/static/logo.png)

 Carpyncho, a data mining catalog browser which we hope will reutilized to search for and characterize time variable data of the ~PiB size [VVV/VVVx](https://vvvsurvey.org/)`[1]` survey.

-Carpyncho is being developed for the detection and classification of periodic and non-periodic (or transient variables).
-For this purpose the stacked pawprint data from the VDFS CASU v 1.3 catalogues have been crossed matched with the VDFS CASU v1.3 tile catalogues into a PostgreSql data-base.
-The Carpyncho infraestructure http://carpyncho.jbcabral.org/ is being developed entirely in python on top of a Custom-Framework for data processing`[2, 3]` and a Django web-framework`[4]` (for the webapp).
+Carpyncho is being developed for the detection and classification of periodic variables.
+For this purpose the stacked pawprint data from the VDFS CASU v >= 1.3 catalogues have been crossed matched with the VDFS CASU v1.3 tile catalogues into a PostgreSql data-base.
+The Carpyncho infraestructure https://carpyncho.gihub.io is being developed entirely in Python on top of a Custom-Framework for data processing`[2, 3]`.

 For calculation purposes Carpyncho is layered on-top of a scientific-Python library stack that includes: